 National-lottery.co.uk’s customer support can be reached through email, telephone and snail mail.
 There is no live chat service which somewhat frustrating.
 It is interesting to note that they actually have a complaints procedure under their ‘Contact Us’ page.
 The absence of Live Chat will be disappointing, especially for new players who want to get started and have questions that need immediate answers.
 It can be intimidating the first time a person has to enter personal details into an online system.

 Complaints at National-lottery.co.uk

 We searched Google for complaints on the National-lottery.co.uk and found nothing.
 We did find a high number of fraudulent emails using their name in circulation.
 These appear to have started in 2010 originating in India.
-The emails advice people that they have won a lump sum in the UK National Lottery.
-But this isn’t actually National-lottery.co.uk’s fault and it is simply people taking advantage of their good reputation. [complaintwire.org]
+The emails advise people that they have won a lump sum in the UK National Lottery.
+But this isn’t actually National-lottery.co.uk’s fault, and it is just people taking advantage of their good reputation. [complaintwire.org]

 Some sites went on to comment on National-lottery.co.uk’s customer support lack of response on this issue [forum.aa419.org].
 They could have been a bit more sympathetic and appreciate that people were notifying them of the issue.

 My personal favorite was ‘Customer Service is Diabolical’ referring to the frustrations of getting answers from Customer Service on timing out when putting money into the player’s account [reviewcentre.com].

 We have found there to be several reports questioning the legitimacy on certain Instant Games, such as Hangman where the same letters appeared twice in a row [reviewcentre.com] but we’re not sure whether this had something to do with the session expiring.
 There were enough complaints to consider there might be an issue here.